zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 The Virtual Machine is chosen based on your AWR assessment.
 Please review [Oracle Capacity Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-capacity-planning) for further read.
 We highly recommend to make use of [constrained core vCPUs](../../../virtual-machines/constrained-vcpu.md) to save on licensing costs and maximize performance.

 The choice of disk type is dependent on the output of your AWR assessment.
-The majority of customers use Premium SSD v2.

-> [!NOTE]
+As mentioned above Far Sync is a capability predominantly used in scenarios where you replicate between regions overcoming long distances.
+Referring to this scenario, Oracle Active Data Guard Far Sync provides zero data loss protection capability for Oracle Databases.
+Oracle Far Sync instance needs to be installed on a separate VM.
 > Premium SSD v2 are not supported for files referring to the operating system.
 For further information, please visit [Deploy Premium SSD v2](/azure/virtual-machines/disks-deploy-premium-v2?tabs=azure-cli#limitations).

 As Backup destination Azure Premium Files is used.
 This solution is the most performant.
 You can also use Azure Blob Storage as Backup destination.
 Always make sure to test which option suits you best.
 Please also visit [Oracle Database Backup Strategies](/azure/virtual-machines/workloads/oracle/oracle-database-backup-strategies).

- In regions where availability zones aren't supported, you might use availability sets to deploy your Oracle Database in a highly available manner.
-Availability sets allow you to achieve a VM uptime of 99.95%.
-The following diagram is a reference architecture of this use:

-> [!NOTE]
->
-> - Because there is only one instance of OEM being deployed, you don't have to place the Oracle Enterprise Manager VM in an availability set.
-> - Ultra disks aren't currently supported in an availability set configuration.

 #### Oracle Data Guard Far Sync